Wesley's Chapel: Courtyard, gardens and cemetery

 At the front of Wesley's House is a small physic garden which contains herbs mentioned in Wesley's book, The Primitive Physic.
 It details ways in which common people could cure themselves using natural medicines as they couldn't afford a doctor.
-Wesley set up the first free dispensary in London giving out medical advice and remedies at his Foundery chapel.

 Wesley died on 2 March 1791.
 His tomb is in the garden at the rear of the chapel alongside the graves of six of his preachers, and those of his sister Martha Hall and his doctor and biographer, Dr John Whitehead.

+A memorial to Susanna Wesley, Wesley's mother, stands just inside the gate to the front courtyard.

 A bronze statue of Wesley with the inscription "the world is my parish" stands at the entrance to the courtyard; created in 1891 by John Adams-Acton, the sculpture is Grade II listed.
-Elijah Hoole was responsible for the 10 foot high granite pedestal on which the statue stands.
+Elijah Hoole was responsible for the 10-foot high granite pedestal on which the statue stands.

 Victorian lavatory

-The site also houses one of the few surviving examples of a gentleman's convenience built by the sanitary engineer Thomas Crapper in 1891.
+The site also houses one of the few surviving examples of gentlemen's toilets built by the sanitary engineer Thomas Crapper in 1891.

 The Leysian Mission

-The Leys School was opened in Cambridge in 1875, two years after non-Anglicans were admitted to the universities of Oxford and Cambridge.
-It was intended to be "the Methodist Eton".
-Dr William Fiddian Moulton, a biblical scholar and church leader, was its first headmaster.

-The mission was started, in nearby Whitecross Street, in 1886, by former pupils of the school who were concerned about the social and housing conditions in the East End of London.
-In 1904 the mission moved into purpose-built premises in Old Street, very near Wesley's Chapel.
-It provided a medical mission, a "poor man’s lawyer", a relief committee, feeding programmes, meetings for men and women, and a range of services and musical activities.
+In 1886 former pupils of The Leys School, Cambridge founded a mission in nearby Whitecross Street.
+The aim was to improve the lives of the impoverished inhabitants of this part of the East End of London.
+In 1904 the mission moved to a new site in Old Street, very near Wesley's Chapel.
+It provided medical facilities, legal advice, financial and dietary assistance, as well as religious services and musical events.
+After World War II the mission sold the buildings and merged with Wesley's Chapel in 1989.

-After World War II and the arrival of the welfare state the mission disposed of the buildings.
-Strong links with the school remain and a scholarship allows a number of children from the city of London to attend the school as boarders.
-Wesley's Chapel and the mission merged on Easter Day 1989.